OXID-eSales/developer_documentation/development/modules_components_themes/theme/twig/installation.rst

 This tutorial explains how to install and activate twig theme on OXID eShop.

+.. todo: please mention that in oxid 7.0 twig engine comes with the compilation.
+So this section is only relevant when not using compilation

 **1. Before you install twig theme**

 First make sure, that the twig engine and the admin twig theme are installed on your shop.
 If not, use the following tutorial:
 :doc:`Twig Engine Installation </development/modules_components_themes/project/twig_template_engine/installation>`

 **2. Install OXID eSales twig theme**
+.. todo:  APEX is the official theme now
 Install `the twig theme <https://github.com/OXID-eSales/twig-theme>`__ for the frontend, for example:

     .. code:: bash